Having a well-structured to-do list process is the easiest way for me to keep track of the life goals I want to practice daily.

 I’ve experimented with many different formats for my to-do list, but I’ve found the one that works best for me is a simple note taking app on my phone called UpWord Notes.

-In another post, I wrote about why I prefer UpWord Notes, but the tool you use isn’t as important as the process, which I’ll outline below.
+Note: You don’t have to use UpWord Notes to successfully implement a goals-focused to do list.
+The tool you use isn’t as important as the process, which I’ll outline below.

 Here’s the 8-step process you can use to make progress on your life goals daily with UpWord Notes.